burhankarakurtm/burhankarakurtm/README.md

 - 💬 Talk to me about anything

-- 🔭 Some weekends I'm developing to <a href="https://github.com/burhankarakurtm/weekend-project"> Weekend Project </a> for improve myself
+- 🔭I'm developing to <a href="https://github.com/burhankarakurtm/weekend-project"> Weekend Project </a> to improve myself on some weekends

 - 📝 Contact me <a href="https://www.linkedin.com/in/burhan-karakurt-754a5613b"> Linkedin </a> or burhankarakurt3@gmail.com